 The ancient Greeks and Romans were actually great lovers of ball games.
 The Romans enjoyed a sport with a small ball called Harpastum.
 Somewhat similar to American football, the aim was to keep the ball in your team’s half of the field.
 Take a look at a reenactment of Harpastum here!

-Greeks and Romans were actually great lovers of ball games, and ball sports were played right through to the Middle Ages and beyond.
-In 1555, during the Renaissance, a ‘Trattato del Giuoco con la Palla’ (a ‘Treatise of Games with a Ball’) was written by Messer Antonio Scaino da Salò in which several practical games were referenced including ‘il bracciale’ (a kind of handball and the most popular game throughout the 16th century), ‘la pallacorda’ (ball with a cord), ‘la palla con lo scanno’ (ball game played with a ‘scoop’), ‘la palla con la racchetta’ (the predecessor to racquet ball and the cousin of ‘Tamburello’).
+Variations of ball games were played through the middle ages too.
+In 1555, during the Renaissance, a ‘Trattato del Giuoco con la Palla’ (Treatise of Games with a Ball) was written by Messer Antonio Scaino da Salò in which several practical games were referenced.
+These included ‘il bracciale’ (a kind of handball and the most popular game throughout the 16th century), ‘la pallacorda’ (ball with a cord), ‘la palla con lo scanno’ (ball game played with a ‘scoop’), ‘la palla con la racchetta’ (the predecessor to racquet ball and the cousin of ‘Tamburello’).

 Whilst the complexity of the game is low, the tension is high as the wheel wobbles closer and closer towards the peg.
 One rolled, the Pienza cheese wheel heads (all going well) towards the central peg, then slowing down it loses momentum, wobbles and topples over.
 Cheers cry out – from the player’s team for a stop close to the centre peg, and from the opposition if far away.

-To learn more about the fascinating history of Florence, Artviva’s Original Florence Walk, a guided tour of Florence with an expert guide, includes visits to two of Florence’s oldest buildings, and tells fascinating stories about their amazing history.
+To learn more about the fascinating history of Florence, Artviva’s Original Florence Walk a guided tour of Florence with an expert guide, includes visits to two of Florence’s oldest buildings, and tells fascinating stories about their amazing history.
 Many other must-see sights in Florence are also covered in this guided city walk tour.